Technophile7/Image-slider/README.md

 ---

-_This is made just for fun(also automatically slides the image after fixed interal) ._
+_This is made just for fun(also automatically slides the image after fixed interval) ._

 _this looks like this:-_